Carter’s (NYSE:CRI) Issues Q4 2021 Earnings Guidance

 Carter’s (NYSE:CRI) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided EPS guidance of $2.000-$2.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.150.
 The company issued revenue guidance of $1.03 billion-$1.03 billion, compared to the consensus revenue estimate of $1.01 billion.Carter’s also updated its FY 2021 guidance to $7.570-$7.570 EPS.

-A number of brokerages have recently weighed in on CRI.
-Wedbush began coverage on Carter’s in a research report on Monday, October 4th.
-They issued a neutral rating and a $99.00 price objective on the stock.
-Zacks Investment Research lowered Carter’s from a buy rating to a hold rating and set a $106.00 price objective on the stock. in a research report on Monday, October 4th.
-Three equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus target price of $110.20.
+Several research firms have weighed in on CRI.
+Wedbush started coverage on Carter’s in a research report on Monday, October 4th.
+They set a neutral rating and a $99.00 price objective on the stock.
+Zacks Investment Research cut Carter’s from a buy rating to a hold rating and set a $106.00 price target on the stock. in a research report on Monday, October 4th.
+Three research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to data from MarketBeat, Carter’s presently has an average rating of Hold and a consensus price target of $110.20.

-The company also recently declared a quarterly dividend, which was paid on Friday, September 17th.
-Investors of record on Tuesday, August 31st were given a dividend of $0.40 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, September 17th.
+Investors of record on Tuesday, August 31st were paid a $0.40 dividend.
+This represents a $1.60 annualized dividend and a yield of 1.54%.
 The ex-dividend date was Monday, August 30th.
-This represents a $1.60 annualized dividend and a dividend yield of 1.54%.
-Carter’s’s dividend payout ratio is presently 38.46%.
+Carter’s’s dividend payout ratio (DPR) is presently 38.46%.

-In other Carter’s news, EVP Kendra Krugman sold 2,800 shares of Carter’s stock in a transaction on Tuesday, August 3rd.
-The stock was sold at an average price of $102.91, for a total transaction of $288,148.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-3.50% of the stock is currently owned by insiders.
+In related news, insider Brian Lynch sold 15,900 shares of the firm’s stock in a transaction dated Wednesday, November 3rd.
+The stock was sold at an average price of $101.89, for a total value of $1,620,051.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Company insiders own 3.50% of the company’s stock.

 About Carter’s